Evening Primrose Oil for Pregnancy: Health Benefits & Side Effects

 A herbal oil made from the extract of a herbaceous flowering plant called the evening primrose plant, evening primrose oil is known for its numerous medicinal properties such as treating skin disorders and providing relief from various pre-menstrual symptoms.
 The oil, used as a herbal supplement, is usually taken in the form of capsules.
 Some women even use them to insert in their vaginas to induce labour, but it is not safe.
 Even capsules are not safe unless and until, recommended by a doctor.

-How Safe Is it to Take Evening Primrose Oil During Pregnancy?
+How Safe Is It to Take Evening Primrose Oil During Pregnancy?

 The safety of evening primrose oil during pregnancy depends on how far a woman is into her pregnancy.
-It’s usually considered safe to use during the first trimester, but it should not be used unless specifically recommended by a gynaecologist.
+It’s usually considered safe to use during the first trimester, but it should not be used unless specifically recommended by a gynecologist (1).
 It gets less beneficial by the third trimester and should be avoided completely.

 When Can a Pregnant Woman Use Evening Primrose Oil?